Alice52/lainsun-java/se/java8/feature/DateTime.md

     }
 }

 // use
 @Column(name = "GamingDay")
 @Type(type = "**.UtcTimestampType")
 @DateTimeFormat(style = "MM")
 private Date gamingDay;

-// then if get from json, will execute getExtractor utcToLocal; doBind and insert DB will localToUtc.
+// then if get data from database use JDBC, will execute getExtractor utcToLocal;
+// insert data into database use JDBC, will execute doBind localToUtc.
 ```